Maxine Peacock: Storylines

 On 13 January 2003, the street celebrate Doreen's 50th birthday party in the Rovers Return Inn.
 On the same day her neighbour Richard Hillman (Brian Capron) plans to kill Emily Bishop (Eileen Derbyshire) and to make it seem as if the elderly woman was killed during a bungled burglary.
 He intended to do so to sell her house that she had sold to him as part of his "Buy Back Scheme".
 That evening Emily is babysitting at the Peacock house.
 Maxine returns early from the party at The Rovers Return Inn and walks in to find Richard attacking Emily with a crowbar.
 In order to leave no witnesses, Richard attacks Maxine.
-Maxine's final words are to Richard: "Richard, what are you doing?" to which he replies, "you should have stayed at the party, Maxine."
+Maxine's final words are to Richard are: "Richard, what are you doing?" to which he replies, "you should have stayed at the party, Maxine."
 As Joshua starts crying upstairs, Maxine tries to run but Richard kills her instead and Ashley comes home to find Maxine's battered and bloodied body.
 Emily is injured but survives and makes a full recovery.
 Richard stages the scene in an attempt to frame local schoolboy Aidan Critchley (Dean Ashton).

 At her funeral Richard Hillman gives the eulogy.
 The scenes were filmed at St Mary's Church, Prestwich.
-Her former boss Audrey Roberts (Sue Nicholls) suspects her son-in-law Richard of killing her, and investigates herself along with Fred Elliott (John Savident) culminating in him being exposed for his crimes In March 2003.
+Her former boss Audrey Roberts (Sue Nicholls) suspects her son-in-law Richard of killing her, and investigates herself along with Norris Cole (Malcolm Hebden) and Archie Shuttleworth (Roy Hudd), culminating in him being exposed for his crimes In February 2003.